cyclejs/time/README.md

 A few things have changed here.
 First is that we're now creating our input streams from diagrams using `@cycle/time`.
 Instead of scheduling their events using `setTimeout`, which is slow and inconsistent, their events are scheduled on a central queue inside of `@cycle/time`.

 This queue is processed when we call `Time.run();`.
 Even though each character in the diagram still represents 20ms, we don't have to wait all that time.
 Instead, the application's time is managed by `@cycle/time`, so we can run on "virtual time".
-This means this test is much faster than the equivalent using `xstream` `fromDiagram`, over 10x faster.
+This means this test is much faster than the equivalent using `xstream` `fromDiagram`, around 100x faster.

 This approach is comparable to RxJS's schedulers and HistoricalScheduler approach, but works with `xstream` and potentially other libraries.